Visual Effects (VFX) BA (Hons)

 Start date

-September 2023
+September 2025

 Course overview

-- Working with complex VFX pipelines to produce engaging content
+• working with complex VFX pipelines to produce engaging content

-Career ready graduates, with the skills to succeedWhy you should study this course
+Why you should study this course

-Across the first two years of the course you will study a range of subject-specific and transferable skills.
+Across the first two years of the course, you will study a range of subject-specific and transferable skills.

-- These will include sculpting, UV texturing and projection mapping, hard surface modelling, rendering and the use of different render passes, mattes, keys, tracking and rotoscoping.
-You will also gain an appreciation of production logistics such as effective planning and project management, and legislative issues such as copyright, confidentiality agreements, GDPR and intellectual property, through to the importance of using appropriate naming conventions and version control.
+• These will include sculpting, UV texturing and projection mapping, hard surface modelling, rendering and the use of different render passes, mattes, keys, tracking and rotoscoping.
+You will also gain an appreciation of production logistics such as effective planning and project management, and legislative issues such as copyright, confidentiality agreements, GDPR (data protection) and intellectual property, through to the importance of using appropriate naming conventions and version control.

 What you'll study